 Cranleigh is vulnerable to flooding from all sources; surface water, rivers, groundwater and sewage infrastructure as the network becomes quickly overwhelmed in times of heavy rainfall.
-Much of recent development has been located on Cranleigh's flood plain to the south of the High Street.
+Much of recent development has been located on Cranleigh's natural flood plain to the south of the High Street.
 The Cranleigh Design Statement 2008 stated that this area should be avoided.

 New development in the Area includes Sustainable Urban Drainage Systems (SuDS) which are planned to mitigate the risk of flooding.
 These SuDS remain untested in times of heavy rainfall.
 The cumulative effect of development on surrounding residential areas and the efficacy of SuDS requires time to be assessed.
 It is critical that once completed the SuDS are verified by the Lead Local Flood Authority to ensure that neighbouring properties are protected from the risk of SuDS failure.
+The revised NPPF updated in July 2021 encourages the use of green infrastructure to reduce flood risk.